Beach becomes latest clash over technology titans' property

 More recently, heiress Lisette Ackerberg has been fighting an easement on her Carbon Beach property, where she has built a tennis court and a generator that block the easement.
 She is appealing a 2011 order from a California Superior Court judge that require her to clear the right of way.

-Also that year, Ellison settled a case he had filed against his neighbors over trees he said blocked the bay views from his house in San Francisco's Pacific Heights neighborhood.
+Also that year, Ellison settled a case he had filed against his neighbours over trees he said blocked the bay views from his house in San Francisco's Pacific Heights neighbourhood.

-And this year, the California Supreme Court is reviewing a case that pits software mogul Kapor against his neighbors in the hills of Berkeley, California, where he hopes to build a 10,000-square-foot house.
+And this year, the California Supreme Court is reviewing a case that pits software mogul Kapor against his neighbours in the hills of Berkeley, California, where he hopes to build a 10,000-square-foot house.

 In the latest conflict, Martin's Beach LLC lawyer Joan Gallo told the San Francisco Chronicle earlier this week that she welcomed the case.
 "All we've wanted from the very beginning was an opportunity to have a court decide the rights and obligations of the parties."